wiraperdana/wso2-esb-nodejs-samples/README.md

 1. HTTP GET (query) to HTTP POST (form)
 2. HTTP POST (form) to HTTP GET (query)
-3. HTTP POST to HTTP SOAP
+3. HTTP POST (form) to HTTP SOAP
-4. HTTP POST to TCP
+4. HTTP POST (form) to TCP
-5. HTTP POST to TCP with transform mediator
+5. HTTP POST (form) to TCP with transform mediator
-6. HTTP POST to HTTP GET or TCP with content-based routing mediator
+6. HTTP POST (form) to HTTP GET (query) or TCP with content-based routing mediator
-7. HTTP POST to HTTP GET or TCP with content-based routing and transform mediator
+7. HTTP POST (form) to HTTP GET (query) or TCP with content-based routing and transform mediator
-8. TCP to HTTP GET
+8. TCP to HTTP GET (query)

 ## Getting Started

-1. Starting node.js services
-
-    Make sure you have node and npm installed.
+1. Make sure you have node and npm installed before to start node.js services.

         cd server/
         ./actionhero start